- What's the easiest way to get started?

 - What if my child decides not to go to a post-secondary institution?
 Will I have to return the grant?

-In the event that the RESP is closed or the beneficiary chooses not to pursue a post-secondary education or training program, the BCTESP grant will be returned to the Province of British Columbia.
+In the event that the RESP is closed or the beneficiary chooses not to pursue a post-secondary education or training program, the BCTESP grant must be returned to the Province of British Columbia.